-Boxes of this model are used by SSQC only, for the sole purpose of the transport of E.coli shellfish samples to their laboratory.
+Boxes of this model are used by SSQC only, for the sole purpose of the transport of E. coli shellfish samples to their laboratory.
 Thermos boxes must not be used for overnight storage or for shipment to the Cefas or Fera laboratories.
-Prior to shellfish collection, the provided cool packs must be chilled in a freezer for a minimum of 24 hours.
+Prior to shellfish collection, the provided cool packs must be placed in a freezer for a minimum of 24 hours.
+Coolpacks must be fully frozen before use.
 Boxes of this type should be packed in the same way as the Coleman/Igloo boxes with 6 coolpacks per box.